AY2526S1-CS2113-T10-3/tp/docs/DeveloperGuide.md

 2. **Performance**: The application should respond to commands instantly (< 100ms) for typical operations with up to 50 modules.

-3. **Reliability**: Data persistence for reviews should not fail silently.
-The `ReviewSyncManager` shutdown hook ensures data is flushed on exit.
-If file operations fail, users should be notified.
+3. **Reliability**: Data persistence for reviews is user-controlled.
+The `ExitSaveManager` prompts the user to save unsaved changes on graceful exit (`bye`) to prevent data loss.

 4. **Portability**: The application should run on any system with Java 11 or higher installed (Windows, macOS, Linux).